 It was called the Trial of the Century, and it ended on February 13, 1935.
 On that winter night, the Hunterdon County Courthouse in Flemington, New Jersey, was surrounded by thousands of people awaiting the verdict.
-When it came, camera operators on the newsreel trucks launched flares that lit up the night sky and illuminated for their cameras the jeering crowd below.
+When it came, the crowd jeered.
 The defendant, Bruno Richard Hauptmann, was found guilty of kidnapping and killing the 20-month-old son of aviator Charles Lindbergh.
 Hauptmann would die in the electric chair the following year.

 The ransom notes helped seal Hauptmann’s fate.
 Eight experts testified that the handwriting on the notes matched Hauptmann’s.
 In the media frenzy that was the Lindbergh trial, one of those experts made a point of avoiding the spotlight, something he did throughout his long career.
 Years later, when he was nearing retirement, a profile in Reader’s Digest would refer to him as Detective X.

 His name was Wilmer Souder.
 A physicist at the National Bureau of Standards, now known as the National Institute of Standards and Technology (NIST), Souder played an important role in the early days of forensic science.
 He helped send countless murderers, bootleggers, gangsters and thieves to prison, and he kept such a low profile partly out of concern for his and his family’s safety.
 Perhaps as a result, he was not long remembered for his forensic work, and his influence on the developing field of forensic science was not as great as it might have been.